rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 This is for advanced users who want to easily convert new Scene releases into easily-imported scene releases.

-Fill out Game Info and Media Info to the best of your abilities (leave Media Info values blank if the scene release doesn't provide them.
+Fill out Game Info and Media Info to the best of your abilities.
+Leave Media Info values blank if the scene release doesn't provide them.
 A new Scene Cart tab becomes enabled.
 In order for the script to parse a scene release correctly, you need to select an unmodified Scene Directory with .rar files, a .nfo file, and a .sfv file all present in the original scene directory like this:

-Here is an example:

 ![image](https://github.com/user-attachments/assets/37391fa5-3391-4ca7-acea-eda274fa1653)